-Good texture packs for Minecraft Bedrock Edition can be a little hard to come by without spending money.
-But we've compiled a list below of the very best Bedrock texture packs you can get for free online.
-All of the below packs work for the latest version of Minecraft Bedrock, and we'll also walk you through how to install new texture packs and start playing with them immediately.
+Below we've compiled a list of the very best Minecraft Bedrock texture packs you can get for free online.
+All of the below packs work for the latest version of Bedrock, and we'll also walk you through the simple process of how to install new texture packs in Bedrock and start playing with them immediately.

 - Bare Bones

 - 8-BitCraft 2

 Minecraft Compromise is a wonderful Bedrock resource pack for players who don't want to completely change the look of their game, but want to give it a bit of a makeover with some cleaner, crisper textures.

 From a distance you could easily mistake Compromise for vanilla Minecraft, which is a testament to how closely the pack keeps to the original textures.
 But up close, the differences are clear.
 Subtle but pleasant, and very easy to enjoy - particularly when combined with a top-tier Minecraft shader pack.

 Bare Bones makes your Minecraft Bedrock worlds instantly much clearer and more vibrant with its flat and colourful textures.
 If you're looking for a big departure from the vanilla look and you don't care about realism then Bare Bones is for you.

 It's certainly not a lazy pack, despite its often flat surfaces.
 There are little details on almost every block type, from Wood to Copper, which add some flair and texture and character to the world.
 But overall it's a great, clear, vibrant texture pack which is particularly good for PvP Minecraft servers thanks to its crispness even at far distances.